wiggly/wordle/app/api/README.md

 HTTP REST Api

-This uses the domain code, memory based repository and the REST adapter for the `GameService` and wires it all up in an Express serer.
+This uses the domain code, memory based repository and the REST adapter for the `GameService` and wires it all up in an Express server.